sonnynomnom/codey-mentorbot/README.md

-# codey-mentorbot
+# Codey the MentorBot (GPT-3)

-Codey the MentorBot using GPT-3
+Gotten permission from OpenAI to host the web app for a few days during Codecademy's internal hackathon.